Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Connection of Mission and Vision to Nursing Theory:

-Nursing theories serve as organized bodies of knowledge that define the essence of nursing, providing a foundational understanding of care concepts to guide health care professionals in patient care.
+Nursing theories in practice serve as organized bodies of knowledge that define the essence of nursing, providing a foundational understanding of care concepts to guide health care professionals in patient care.
 Imogene King’s goal attainment theory forms the theoretical foundation for this project.
 The theory’s core principle asserts that health care professionals and nurses should establish mutual goals, and the care process should be transactional, emphasizing a relationship-based approach (Adib-Hajbaghery & Tahmouresi, 2018).
 To achieve these goals, effective nurse-patient relationships are crucial, involving the identification and resolution of problems through collaboration.
 In this transactional relationship, the nurse takes on the role of initiating actions, reactions, and appropriate interactions between the provider and care recipients (Butts & Rich, 2021).
 Patients need sufficient information about the care process and treatment plans to actively participate in achieving the set goals.

 The organization’s mission, centered on improving health and well-being through patient-centered care, aligns with the nursing theory.
 The emphasis on patient-centeredness and goal-oriented health practices in the mission is consistent with the goal attainment theory, ensuring that the care process is transactional.
 Patient-centered care involves respectful care and active patient engagement in decision-making, as suggested by Kuipers et al. (2019).
 Aligning patients’ needs and interests with the mission signifies a commitment to patient-centered practices, a principle that the goal attainment theory promotes by ensuring that the care process is transactional.
 This approach ensures patients understand the care process, their individual roles, and the targeted outcomes.
 Engaging patients in the care process also enhances their adherence to treatment plans (Kneuertz et al., 2020).
 Overall, this strategy optimizes outcomes and ensures patients actively participate in their health management.